-- tell us which country's passport your countersignatory holds, and his or her email address; - read through the completed application form to make sure the information is accurate; - fill in section 10 of the form, giving their passport number, and then sign the box; - give their business address (or private address if this does not apply) and contact details; - for an adult application, 'certify' one (not both) of your photographs - signing and dating one of the photographs as shown in the example below; - for a child application under 16, confirm that they have known the adult who signed the declaration in section 9 of the application form for at least two years, and certify the photograph (giving the child's full name), signing and dating it as shown in the example below and - put their initials next to any mistakes they may make in section 10.
+- tell us the country's (Virgin Islands) passport your countersignatory holds, and his or her email address at section 8; - read through the completed application form to make sure the information is accurate; - fill in section 10 of the form, giving their name, passport number, the capacity in which they know the applicant or applicant's parent (in the case of a child), number of years known, profession, employer's name, date and sign the signature box; - give their business address (or private address if this does not apply) and contact details; - for an adult application, 'certify' one of your photographs - signing and dating one of the photographs as shown in the example below; - for a child application, 'certify' one photograph (giving the child's full name).
+The photograph should be signed and dated as shown in the example below; and - put their initials next to any mistakes they may make in section 10.